osslugaru/lugaru/README.md

 The assets (campaigns, graphical and audio assets, etc.) are distributed under various licenses (CC-BY-SA 3.0 and Freeware) as described in the `CONTENT-LICENSE.txt` file.

-The third party dependencies of the `Dependencies` folder are distributed under their respective licenses.